 Last year I came home from the TWHC conference and belted out a blog post without much thought.
 It was instinctive and heartfelt and I meant every word of it.
 That conference did change my life for the better.
 Now a year later I am home again after spending days in a beautiful and remote location with most of my favorite people in the world.
 It was everything that last year had been, and more.
 The bonus this year is that my family was able to experience the conference as well.
 It meant a lot for me, for them to be there.
 Herbalism, as opposed to some other professions, is a way of life.
 My colleagues are dear to me and it only seems right and good that my family should spend time with them and experience their wonderfulness first-hand.
 There was plenty to keep my boys busy while I was taking classes during the day.
 The children in attendance seemed to morph into one cohesive unit.
 They attended classes together, played on the playground near the petting zoo and played chess in the Saloon.
 Occasionally parents pulled their brood away for some alone time; hiking or riding horses.

 The best surprise was definitely Larken Bunce.
 I expected a very thorough and expert scientific lecture from her Herb/Drug Interaction class and indeed I got it.
 It was the outbreath that wowed me.
 Her words about the interaction between plants and people, still bring tears to my eyes every time I think them.
-7Song’s interactive class on “Patient Compliance and Clinical Skills” was, in-fact, glamored by a Scottish faerie due to its out-of-this-world content.
-Incidentally, said Scottish faerie can whip up some amazing balms and elixirs.
+I was glamored by a Scottish faerie who can whip up some amazing balms and elixirs.
 Speaking of concoctions, the lovely Darcey Blue was peddling her Southwestern goodness and I brought home some desert love from her, as well.
 I heard her treewalk was amazing.
 Another highlight for me was that I finally got to go on a real life –not on DVD or mp3– herb walk with Jim McDonald.

 The most amazing conversations were often held outside the classes during meals or hanging out in the vendors’ hall.
 Lauren and Rebecca, our talk about embracing where we are, meant so much to me.
 I had breakfast with Cascade Anderson Gellar.
 I am still kind of awestruck by that, but she started talking to me about my hometown and how she had taught an herb class at our local coop.
 Pretty soon, it was like I was talking with a fellow herbalist and not a legend.
 I will never again do an herb walk at Rochester Cemetery without remembering that she was there first.